Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

     Ok(())
 }
 ```

+Not a Future trait or Pin in sight!

 So why did I just try to explain all of this?
 Because my hope is that, when you understand what's happening under the
 hood, it will help you make the best use of async and avoid...